zhangyunhao116/zmail/README.md

 ### Parse your mail

-In zmail, all mails will be mapped to a python dictionary, you can access your mail by
+In zmail, each mail will be mapped to a python dictionary, you can access your mail by

 ```
 subject = mail['subject']
 ```

-Show you mail, use **zmail.show()**
+Show your mail's base information, use **zmail.show()**

 ```python
 import zmail